 What are the effects of dietary stearic acid on LDL cholesterol?

-Hunter et al, 2010 (neutral quality) This was a systematic review that examined the effect of stearic acid on blood LDL when substituted for SFA, MUFA, PUFA, CHO or TFA.
-This systematic review covered three epidemiologic studies that examined stearic acid specifically, and 20 RCT that examined high stearic acid intake as a replacement of other dietary fats or CHO.
+Hunter et al, 2010 (neutral quality) This was a systematic review that examined the effect of stearic acid on blood LDL-C when substituted for SFA, MUFA, PUFA, CHO or TFA.
+This systematic review covered three epidemiologic studies that examined stearic acid specifically, and 20 RCTs that examined high stearic acid intake as a replacement of other dietary fats or CHO.
 The RCTs were grouped according to comparisons with:

 - High SFA (palmitic acid, myristic acid, or butterfat)

 - High unsaturated fat (oleic acid or linoleic acid)